 Jarrod Chin has been with the Center for the Study of Sport in Society since 2001.
 He currently serves as the Director of Training and Curriculum.
-In this capacity, Jarrod oversees all outreach programming in the Greater Boston area.
-Moreover, Chin ensures that the outreach staff continues to deliver high-quality and meaningful trainings in a variety of settings to middle school, high school, college, and adult audiences.
+In this capacity, Jarrod oversees all of the educational programming for the Center.
+In this role, Chin ensures that the outreach staff continues to deliver high-quality and meaningful trainings in a variety of settings to middle school, high school, college, and adult audiences.

-In his 12 years at the Center, he has trained over 500 middle and high schools in the Project TEAMWORK and MVP curriculums.
-In total, Chin has led more than 5,000 hours of discussion centered on preventing violence and promoting diversity in both academic and non-academic settings.
-Chin has also trained numerous colleges, organizations and companies in Sport in Society curriculum.
+In his 12 years at the Center, he has trained over 500 middle and high schools in the Project TEAMWORK and Mentors in Violence (MVP) curricula.
+In total, Chin has led more than 7,000 hours of discussion centered on preventing violence and promoting diversity in athletic, academic and non-academic settings.
+Chin has also trained numerous colleges, organizations and companies in Sport in Society’s MVP curriculum.

-In addition to training, Chin has written curriculum and consulted for numerous sports organizations and non-profits, including the National Football League, Project Purple, Athletes for Hope, Playworks, Innercity Weightlifting, Team Up 4 Community, YMCA, Men for Equality (Sweden)
+In addition to training, Chin has written curriculum and consulted for numerous sports organizations and non-profits, including the National Football League, Major League Baseball franchises, National Hockey League franchises, Major League Lacrosse, NASCAR, Project Purple, Athletes for Hope, Playworks, Innercity Weightlifting, Team Up 4 Community, YMCA, Men for Equality (Sweden)

 Chin grew up in Duxbury, MA where he played volleyball and basketball.
 His accomplishments in volleyball have enabled him to travel throughout North America to compete in a variety of tournaments.
 He continues to play both volleyball and basketball for a club teams in Boston.
 Currently, Chin resides with his wife Colleen, and two daughters, Summer and Rose, in Milton, MA.